nicholasadavis/gfdl_aquaplanet/README.md

 Enabling vertical diffusion
 =======================================================================

-Set axi_diffusion = .true. in the spectral dynamics namelist; you can modify the diffusion coefficient via diffusion_coefficient, its default value is 5 (m^2/s).
+Set do_diffusion = .true. in the spectral dynamics namelist; you can modify the diffusion coefficient via diffusion_coefficient, its default value is 5 (m^2/s).

 Enabling shortwave psuedo-ozone absorption
 =======================================================================